San Diego County CA Arrest Warrants Search

 Similar to other counties in California, an active arrest warrant in San Diego becomes an outstanding warrant if the person to whom the warrant is directed is not found and the warrant is not served.

-If you are interested in finding information on arrest records in San Diego County, it is advisable to turn to the website run by San Diego Sheriff Department.
+A judge will not automatically sign and thus validate an arrest warrant.
+Although there are less strict and meticulous judges than others, all judges will demand the police provide them with substantial evidence indicating a crime has been committed to justify an arrest warrant.
+If you are interested in finding information on arrest records in San Diego County, it is advisable to turn to the San Diego Sheriff’s Department website.
 This site enables an online search of arrest warrants issued by the San Diego County Superior Court.
 The database is updated once a day.

 Alternatively, you can opt for using the above search to get detailed information on criminal records in the state of California.